jkomoros/boardgame/TUTORIAL.md

 	cardSetGeneral = "general"
 )

-func (g *gameDelegate) Configs() map[string][]string {
+func (g *gameDelegate) Variants() map[string][]string {
 	return map[string][]string{
-		configKeyCardSet:  {cardSetAll, cardSetFoods, cardSetAnimals, cardSetGeneral},
+		variantKeyCardSet:  {cardSetAll, cardSetFoods, cardSetAnimals, cardSetGeneral},
-		configKeyNumCards: {numCardsMedium, numCardsSmall, numCardsLarge},
+		variantKeyNumCards: {numCardsMedium, numCardsSmall, numCardsLarge},
 	}
 }
 ```

 These values are used primarily just so the webapp can create reasonable fields in the UI.

-Another extension point is `GameDelegate.LegalConfig()`.
-When a Game is being set up, just after the number of players is checked for legality, the config object is passed to that method.
-If it returns an error then `NewGame` will fail. `DefaultGameDelegate` just verifies that all of the keys and values are legal according to the return value of `Configs()`, which is almost always what you want.
+Another extension point is `GameDelegate.LegalVariant()`.
+When a Game is being set up, just after the number of players is checked for legality, the variant configuration object is passed to that method.
+If it returns an error then `NewGame` will fail. `DefaultGameDelegate` just verifies that all of the keys and values are legal according to the return value of `Variants()`, which is almost always what you want.

-There are two other methods on `GameDelegate`,  `ConfigKeyDisplay` and `ConfigValueDisplay`, which are used to get strings to show to the user in the web app UI.
+There are two other methods on `GameDelegate`,  `VariantKeyDisplay` and `VariantValueDisplay`, which are used to get strings to show to the user in the web app UI.

 ### Agents